Are Warrants Public Records in the District of Columbia?

 - A description of the property which the warrant orders law enforcement officers to seize

-What Can Make a District of Columbia Search Warrant Invalid?
+How Does a District of Columbia Search Warrant Become Invalid?

 Under this section, law enforcement officers may only execute a search warrant within ten days of its issue and must return the warrant to the court when executed or expired.
 A warrant executed outside of the provided time frame is invalid.
 The absence of relevant data may also render a search warrant invalid.
 Such relevant data includes the name and description of the person or property that is the subject of the search warrant.